-NIHAC management has determined that this facility does not pose a risk of substantial harm under 40 CFR part 112, as recorded in the "Substantial Harm Determination" included in Appendix B of this Plan.
+NIH management has determined that the NIHAC does not pose a risk of substantial harm under 40 CFR part 112, as recorded in the "Substantial Harm Determination" included in Appendix B of this Plan.
+Therefore, a Facility Response Plan (FRP) is not required for inclusion into this Plan.